nathanaelvs8/ucup-menjelajah-nusantara/README.md

 ## Description

-**Ucup Explores the Archipelago** is a 2D pixel-art RPG adventure game set across the diverse islands of Indonesia.
-Players take on the role of Ucup, embarking on an epic journey to explore, survive, and complete quests in a world inspired by the unique culture and environment of the Indonesian archipelago.
+**Archipelago Saga** is a 2D pixel-art RPG adventure game set across the diverse place.
+Players take on the role of Ucup, embarking on an epic journey to explore, survive, and complete quests in a world inspired by the unique culture and environment of the archipelago.
 The game features exploration, NPC interactions, resource management, minigames, crafting, and a dynamic status system that challenges players to maintain their character's wellbeing throughout the adventure.

 ---